sensu/sensu-docs/content/sensu-go/6.6/web-ui/search.md

 ### Entities search limit

-Starting with Sensu Go 6.6.3, search queries on the entities page will stop after retrieving approximately 500 matches.
+Starting with Sensu Go 6.6.3, if you use etcd for event storage, search queries on the entities page will stop after retrieving approximately 500 matches.
 As a result, if your search matches more than 500 entities, the total results count at the bottom-right corner of the entities page will not accurately reflect the number of matching entities.

 ## Search operators